It's Fall BBQ Season! What's Grilling?

 Instructions

-1. Mix the water and ingredients together in a large pot.
+1. Mix the water and ingredients in a large pot.
 Bring the mixture to a boil to help dissolve the Kosher salt and brown sugar.
-Remove from heat and let cool in the fridge for 3-4 hours.
+Remove from heat and let cool.
+To speed up the cooling process, boil 6-7 cups of water and add 3-4 cups of ice after everything is dissolved.

-3. Cut the salmon into 3” wide by 4-5” length strips.
+3. If your salmon is uncut, cut the salmon into 3” wide by 4-5” length strips.
 I find this is an ideal portion size and the smoke penetrates the salmon evenly.

-6. Preheat your smoker: I start my smoker at 100F.
+6. Preheat your smoker: I start at 150ºF since that is the lowest it will go.
 I typically use maple wood for smoking Salmon.
-You could also use oak, alder, or apple wood.
+You could use oak, alder, or apple wood.
 Avoid a strong wood like hickory, though.
 We have an overview of smoking with wood if you have more questions.

-7. Once the smoker is ready I lightly oil the grill grate so the salmon will not stick.
-Place the salmon in the smoker for two hours.
-After the two hours move the smoker temperature to 140F and smoke another two hours.
-Then turn the smoker to 175F and smoke for two more hours.
-This is a total of six hours.
+7. Lightly oil the grill grate so the salmon will not stick.
+Place the salmon in the smoker for one hour.
+After one hour, turn the smoker temperature to 175ºF and smoke another couple of hours until your fish reaches an internal temperature of 150ºF.

-8. If your smoker can not operate at such a low temp, smoke the salmon for 4-5 hours at 165F.
+9. If your smoker can not operate at such a low temp, smoke the salmon at the lowest setting possible until your fish hits an internal temperature of 150ºF.

 How to Smoke Salmon – Smoked Salmon Recipe